dulanachathurma/dulanachathurma/README.md

 "I work to a daily schedule and make creative and spiritual decisions about anything, I also have good architectural design skills innately."

-"I am a campus selected student with high results at the right age, and I have been the first in the school many times since my childhood."
+"I am a campus selected student with high results in A/L at the right age, and I have been the first in the school many times since my childhood."

 ---